 The Lucy Foundation’s model shows the value of diversity in business.
-We work with communities to establish their social, economic and environmental needs.
-We then calculate how we can meet these needs through sustainable trade.
+We work with communities to establish their social, economic and environmental needs, before working together to calculate how we can collaboratively meet these needs through sustainable trade.

-In 2016, The Lucy Foundation established a team on the ground in Pluma Hidalgo – an isolated coffee-farming village, high in the mountains of Mexico.
-The aim of the Pluma Coffee Project is to transform the global coffee industry by developing a sustainable value chain of coffee that is not only good for the environment, the community and the economy, but is also inclusive of disabled people, from seed to cup.
+In 2016, The Lucy Foundation established a team on the ground in Pluma Hidalgo – an isolated coffee-farming village, high in the mountains of Oaxaca, Mexico.
+The aim of the Pluma Coffee Project is to transform the global coffee industry by developing a sustainable value chain of coffee that is not only good for the environment, the community, and the economy, but is also inclusive of disabled people, from farmer to consumer.

-- Held more than 40 inclusive and accessible agricultural workshops with coffee-farming families and the wider community;
+- Hosted monthly track one inclusive and accessible agricultural workshops with coffee-farming families and the wider community;

-- Created 6,000 litres of organic bio-fertiliser and 600 litres of organic insect and disease treatment made for the crops;
+- Created thousands of litres of organic bio-fertiliser and organic insect and disease treatment made for crops;

 - Helped develop a local barista training program (also delivered in sign language);